 - Potato peel (contains potassium)

-- Different fruits and vegetable scraps (contains essential nutrients)
+- Different fruits and vegetable scraps (contain essential nutrients)

-- Garlic and onion skins (contains essential nutrients)
+- Garlic and onion skins (contain essential nutrients)

 - Crushed eggshells (contains calcium and potassium)